 Consider the exposures over which you have some control.
 This includes the products that you buy for your home, such as toys, furniture, mattresses, bedding, cookware, and cleaning products.
 It also includes body care products like lotions, shampoo, etc. You can use an air purifier to reduce the toxins circulating in the air and residing in the dust in your home.
 And a water purifier for clean pure water.
-One of the most important things you can do to reduce toxic exposure is to buy organic whole foods instead of processed conventional foods.
+One of the most important things you can do to reduce toxic exposure is to buy organic whole foods instead of processed conventional GMO foods.

 Be cautious about doing intense detoxing with your kids.
-Extensive detoxing with supplements or chelation may be necessary if your child has a chronic illness, but this should only be done under the supervision of a qualified health practitioner.
+Extensive detoxing with supplements or chelation may be necessary if your child has a chronic illness, but this should be done under the supervision of a qualified health practitioner.

 Many people think that detoxing means removing or eliminating, so they go on cleanses or fasts to remove waste from the body.
 But detoxing is complex and requires specific nutritional support.
 Extreme fasting and cleansing can be counterproductive and even dangerous in a body that is undernourished.
 People can get much worse if they do not have the nutrients needed to detox.

 The safest and most effective way to reduce the toxic load is to make changes to the diet to optimize your child’s normal ability to regularly remove toxins.

 The main organs involved in detoxing are the liver, kidneys, large intestine, lymphatic system, and sweat glands (skin).
 The body is always working to neutralize and break down the toxins so they can be moved out of the body.
 This sounds simple, but detoxing is a very complex process that is completely dependent on adequate nutrients, including enzymes, vitamins, minerals, amino acids, antioxidants, and other compounds.

 Reasons why kids might have a difficult time detoxing: